Improving Compound Activity Classification via Deep Transfer and Representation Learning: Results and Discussion

 Furthermore, our experimental results in Table~\ref{tbl:overall} demonstrate the efficacy of our proposed attention mechanism of \newgnn in learning better compound features.
 Overall, both \newgnn-based methods (i.e., \newgnnFCN and \newgnnFCNDT) outperform \dmpnn-based methods (i.e., \dmpnnFCN and \dmpnnFCNDT).
 Particularly, compared to \dmpnnFCNDT, \newgnnFCNDT improves about half of the target tasks improves \rocauc of 152 out of 240 (63\%) target tasks and gives significant performance improvement of 3.443\% (\pvalue: 2.64e-18) on those improved target tasks.
 This demonstrates that the proposed attention mechanism in \newgnn enables more effective compound features since it can differentially score atoms based on their relevance towards the final task.
 However, \newgnnFCN either achieves similar or slightly worse performance compared to \dmpnnFCN.
 This is because \newgnn -- with slightly more parameters than \dmpnn -- may struggle to capture relevant patterns during training, and thus \newgnnFCN can easily overfit to limited training data of the target task.
 In essence, this can lead to poor generalization performance on the test data.
-On the other hand, \newgnnFCNDT can generalize well since it is trained on the labeled source data along with the limited target data.
-We will further demonstrate the efficacy of our proposed \newgnn in the compound prioritization problem detailed in Section~\ref{sec:results:ranking}.
+On the other hand, \newgnnFCNDT can generalize well since it is trained on the labeled source data along with the limited target data. {Overall, the attention mechanism can better learn and effectively score the atoms in {\newgnnFCNDT} but not in {\newgnnFCN} -- thereby achieving significant improvement in the former over \dmpnnFCNDT, and marginal improvement in the latter over \dmpnnFCN. } We will further demonstrate the efficacy of our proposed \newgnn in the compound prioritization problem detailed in Section~\ref{sec:results:ranking}.

-Furthermore, all \gnn-based baselines (i.e., \dmpnnFCN, \newgnnFCN , \dmpnnFCNDT and \newgnnFCNDT ) significantly outperform \DANN-based methods.
+Furthermore, all \gnn-based baselines (i.e., \dmpnnFCN, \newgnnFCN , \dmpnnFCNDT and \\ \newgnnFCNDT ) significantly outperform \DANN-based methods.
 Our experimental results show that both \DANN-based methods yield poor or similar performance compared to all other baseline methods.
 Specifically, the best \DANN method (i.e. \DANNWithDMPNNA) reduces the average performance by 3-4\% over the best baseline method \newgnnFCNDT across all evaluation metrics.
 Such poor performance may be due to the ineffectiveness of domain-invariant compound features to encode necessary task-specific information.

 Surprisingly, \DANN even performs worse than the fingerprint-based methods (i.e. \morganFCN and \morgancFCN).
 As a matter of fact, overall, fingerprint-based methods performs relatively well compared to all other baselines.
 Compared to \gnn-based methods, fingerprint-based methods achieve competitive or even better performance in most evaluation metrics.
 This could be due to potential overfitting of \gnn-based methods in low-data settings.
 It is known that \gnns require large amounts of training data to extract relevant molecular substructures and to effectively encode meaningful task-specific information.
 In contrast, fingerprint-based methods are not data-hungry owing to fewer learnable parameters and thus, these methods can perform reasonably well in low-data setting~\cite{Wu2018}.